Meniere’s Disease Natural Treatment

 - Limiting Carbs – Blood pressure and insulin levels seem to play a role in the proper management of Meniere’s symptoms.
 As a result, it is important to reduce carbohydrate intake as carbs turn into sugar in the body.

 - Reducing Inflammatory Foods – Whether you are allergic to a particular food or just have a sensitivity to it, be sure to avoid these foods as they can have an inflammatory response and can make Meniere’s worse.
-Some foods, like dairy products and refined sugars, are known for causing inflammatory reactions in the body.
+Dairy products and refined sugars are known for causing inflammatory reactions in the body.

 - Processed Foods – Processed foods often contain things like MSG (it’s not just in Chinese takeout) and artificial sweeteners (which are just as bad for you, if not worse, than sugar).
-These too have been linked to Meniere’s symptoms.
+Meniere’s symptoms have been linked to these types of chemicals.

 #3 Hydrate Properly